 Quince is said to have properties that can relieve cramps in the abdomen and legs.

 Radishes, rocket and mustard and all other peppery tasting leaves and vegetables have powerful antibacterial and relaxant properties which can resolve some types of cramps.

 Red krill oil and extra strength cod liver oil capsules, taken daily for one month, can provide omega-3 fatty acids which are nutrients required for all molecular processes.

-Sea salt: Muscle cramps, especially in the feet or legs, can often be relieved by swallowing a teaspoon of pure unrefined sea salt in a glass of warm water.
+Sea salt: Muscle cramps, especially in the feet or legs, can often be relieved by swallowing half a teaspoon of pure unrefined sea salt in a glass of warm water.